 Finish line: Chiswick Bridge

 If you can’t face the hustle and bustle of the river bank, why not head to one of the Boat Races’ official fan zones in riverside parks.
-Bishop’s Park, Fulham, and Furnivall Gardens, Hammersmith, will be open from midday on 2 April, with big screens showing all of the action.
+Bishop’s Park, Fulham, and Furnivall Gardens, Hammersmith, will be open on 24 March, with big screens showing all of the action.
 Bishop’s Park is focusing on fun for all the family, with children’s rides and sporting activities, with food and drink available on site.

 Along the river